 CSCR has built and maintained strong relationships with employers through partnerships with economic development organizations, chambers of commerce, trade and professional associations, targeted employer outreach activities, and CSCR organized employer events.
-It will be the responsibility of the respondent to work closely with CSCR's Business & Employer Solutions department to complement and enhance these relationships.
+It will be the responsibility of the respondent to work closely with CSCR's Board staff Business & Employer Solutions department to complement and enhance these relationships.

 - a.
 CSCR's "Business and Industry First" model includes increasing penetration in the regional market and delivering high quality services to employers as needs arise.
 This approach is responsive to the current needs of businesses and evaluates their potential for a deeper and more strategic engagement.
 CareerSource Florida's Continuous Improvement Performance Initiative Business Penetration metric measures the number of business establishments provided a staff-assisted, high value service.
-Proposals should detail how this model will be continued and improved.
-Describe your organization's definition of successful business penetration. - b.
+In providing high value services, there must be skilled and employment ready individuals to respond to the needs of local businesses.
+Proposals should detail the respondent's approach to align to the Business and Industry First model and provide a sufficient talent pool as a way to assist with successful business penetration. - b.
 Another part of CSCR's business model revolves around a targeted, in-demand, industry and economic development approach.
 CSCR's targeted industry sectors are Manufacturing, Construction, Transportation & Logistics, Retail, Hospitality, Education & General, IT, Professional & Human Services and Health Care.
-Respondents must describe their current expertise within these sectors and how they will structure their staff in support of serving these employers. - 1.
+Respondents must describe

+- their current expertise within these sectors and how they will structure their staff in support of serving these employers. - c.
 Relationship management is an ongoing process of communication with the employer which includes fulfilling their talent needs and being responsive to issues as they arise.
 It is about being proactive in seeking out qualified career seekers to fill posted jobs and providing resources for other business needs (i.e. professional development training, business incentive information, etc.).
 Proposals should describe prior success with relationship development and management.
-Proposals should showcase innovative approaches used to provide the following services to employers.
-Working indirectly and through the BES team with employers to obtain positive hiring results, this may include screening applicants, thus requiring broad knowledge of open job orders, industry requirements, EEO guidelines, and the understanding of the employers' needs. - 2.
+Proposals should showcase innovative approaches used to provide the following services to employers. - i.
+Working indirectly and through the BES team with employers to obtain positive hiring results, this may include screening applicants, thus requiring broad knowledge of open job orders, industry requirements, EEO guidelines, and the understanding of the employers' needs. - ii.
 Matching career seekers to job openings and helping to fulfill hiring needs.
 This will require knowledge of current career seekers looking for employment and their knowledge, skills and abilities.
 Respondent should describe their experience and the techniques that will be used in building a successful talent pipeline in various industry sectors.
-This should include managing a demand-supply system which assists with meeting the needs of local demand (employers).

-- 3. Providing assessments to potential hires, increasing the likelihood that a match will be successful. - 4.
+This should include managing a demand-supply system which assists with meeting the needs of local demand (employers). - iii.
+Providing assessments to potential hires, increasing the likelihood that a match will be successful. - iv.
 Coordinating and staffing recruitment, hiring and other events.
-Respondent should describe their experience with organizing and executing successful events to include Hiring Fairs and Recruitment Events. - 5.
-Delivery of Rapid Response solutions to individuals experiencing a layoff to include on-site contact, informational sessions to discuss available community resources, eligibility of/enrollment in WIOA Dislocated Worker Program (when possible), employment readiness services and job placement assistance.
+Respondent should describe their experience with organizing and executing successful events to include Hiring Fairs and Recruitment Events. - v.
+Delivery of Rapid Response solutions to individuals experiencing a layoff to include on-site contact, informational sessions to discuss available community resources, eligibility of/enrollment in WIOA Program (when possible), employment readiness services and job placement assistance.
 Respondent should describe their experience in the delivery of Rapid Response and its components.